 ― J.R.
 Rim

-What does a website header include?
+What should a website header include?

 Apart from that, it also represents the quality and even identity of a website.
 If the header evokes a good emotional response, and the viewer feels that it has something of value, then you’ve passed the initial test.